2017 Greek centre-left leadership election

 A leadership election was held on 12 November and 19 November 2017 by the centre-left political parties of Greece, with the participation of Panhellenic Socialist Movement (PASOK), Greece's main centre-left party and The River (Potami), another parliamentary party.
 The Movement of Democratic Socialists (KIDISO) and the Union of Democratic National Reform movement (EDEM) also supported the elections.
 The first round of election was held on 12 November.
 No candidate gained 50% of the votes, so a runoff vote was held on 19 November.
 The elections were regulated by an election committee under the presidency of Nikos Alivizatos.

 More than 210,000 Greek citizens voted in the first round of elections.
 Mass media describes the elections as important in the current political situation, and as step for the formation of a new unified party of the centre-left.

 Candidates

 Nine candidates took part in the elections.
 In addition to Fofi Gennimata, incumbent leader of PASOK and Potami founder Stavros Theodorakis, the candidates were PASOK MEP Nikos Androulakis, Athens Mayor Giorgos Kaminis, former PASOK ministers Yiannis Maniatis and Yiannis Ragousis, the leader of the EDEM, Apostolos Pontas, the former dean of the Athens University of Economics and Business, Constantinos Gatsios, and Dimitris Tziotis.

 Each candidate submitted the 1,000 signatures required for their candidacy to be confirmed.

-Odysseas Konstantinopoulos was self-nominated but later retired due to health issues.
+Odysseas Konstantinopoulos also nominated himself but later retired due to health issues.